Ali-Taherii/Ali-Taherii/README.md

 # 💫 About Me:
+Computer Science student at the university of Nicosia Head developer at Gabbers.org
-I’m currently working on Gabbers platform<br>Expanding my knowledge on OOP, Cybersecurity and SEO<br>Looking forward to collaborations
+Expanding knowledge on OOP, Cybersecurity, and SEO Looking forward to collaborations

 # 💻 Tech Stack: